chadoliver/stretch-router/specification/routing.md

-#### "How do we determine the stretch when a track is routed around two obstacles, for given wrap radii and wrap directions?"
+#### How do we determine the stretch when a track is routed around two obstacles, for given wrap radii and wrap directions?

 I've solved this problem.
 Here's the function used to calculate the endpoints of a clockwise-to-anticlockwise stretch:
 ```javascript